|Borrowing Materials||Loan Policies||Overdue and Lost Items||Reserve Readings|

 Like all libraries, Champlain strives to promote access to resources and materials while at the same time preserving and protecting them.
 Our policies reflect that need for balance between access and preservation.

 Champlain College students, faculty, and staff may borrow library materials by presenting their current Champlain College ID.
 Most students receive their ID during registration.
-Off-campus students, faculty and staff should get ID cards from the Office of Student Services, located on the ground floor of the Hauke building.
+Off-campus students, faculty and staff should get ID cards from the Office of Student Services, located in Skiff Hall.
 Alumni and employees of the bookstore and other affiliates will be issued cards by the Manager of Circulation Services upon presenting proof of residence, graduation and/or current employment.
 Neighbors of the College seeking Guest Borrower privileges should contact the President's Office.
 All cards expire at the end of the academic year in which they are issued, upon withdrawal from the College, or upon cessation of employment.
 Use of the Champlain- issued ID constitutes an agreement to abide by all applicable Library policies.
 Patrons are responsible for all items charged out on their card.
 Lost or stolen cards should be reported immediately both to Student Services and to the Library.
 All patrons are advised for their own protection not to loan their cards to other persons or to give materials charged to their accounts to any other person.

 Champlain College undergraduate students may take out up to 10 items at any given time with a circulation period of 28 days.
 (Graduate students may check out up to 15 books.)
 Champlain faculty, staff, and trustees may check out a maximum of 25 items at any given time, with a circulation period of 90 days.
 Alumni, guests, and neighbors with Guest Borrower cards may take out a maximum of five items at any given time, with a circulation period 14 days.
 Patrons who have reached their item maximum will be unable to check out further materials.
 NOTE: New Books circulate for 14 days, regardless of patron type.
 Books may be renewable unless another patron has requested a "hold" on the book.
 Undergraduate and Graduate Students can renew books for an additional 28 days; Faculty, Staff and Trustees can renew books for an additional 30 days.
 Alumni, guests and neighbors must return to the library to renew their books.
 NOTE: New Books are renewed for an additional 14 days, regardless of patron type.
 Champlain College students, faculty, and staff can renew books online.
 From the Library website, choose the "Library Catalog" link.
 When the catalog site appears, choose the "My Account" link, and then enter your name and ID barcode number.
 (This is the barcode on your ID card.
 If the barcode begins with "82-", enter only the digits that appear after the dash; that is, the final seven digits.)
 A list of your currently checked out items will appear, and you can renew the books that are eligible for renewal by choosing specific titles and using the Renew Selected Items feature.
 Books are subject to recall after the first loan period so that high-demand items may be accessible to the largest number of patrons.
 Patrons receiving a recall notice should return the requested items within 48 hours.
 Items placed on reserve by faculty may be checked out for three-hour blocks, and may be renewed as often as needed, if no other patrons have requested the item(s).
 Reserve items must be used within the building.
 Videotapes, audiocassettes, and CD-ROMs may be checked out for in-library use.
 Materials such as Periodicals and Reference books are not checked out to individual borrowers, and may be used only within the building.
 For more information about current loan policies, contact Joe Sikowitz at 802-865-6489 or email@example.com.